Description

 Brassica juncea

 Annual.
 Magnificent mustard with green/red/purple leaves.
 Various shapes.
 Less pungent than other mustards.
 Use young leaves for sandwiches, soups, stir-fries or pesto.
-The seeds, once roasted, have a nutty flavor.
-They are used as a spice for marinades and can also be used to make mustard.
-Great resistance to cold.
+Roasted seeds have a nutty flavor.
+They can be used as a spice in marinades, or to make mustard.
+Highly resistant to cold.
 Re-seeds itself.
-Developed by Tim Peters from Peters Seed and Research, Oregon.
+Developed by Tim Peters of Peters Seed and Research, Oregon.

 Direct sowing in May, June.
-Sow in August for fall production.
+Sow in August for autumn production.
 6 mm deep and 15 cm apart.

 Reviews